akvorado/akvorado/docs/configuration.md

 sending each flows.
 A cache is maintained to avoid polling continuously the samplers.
 The following keys are accepted:

-- `cache-duration` tells how much time to keep data in the cache before polling again
+- `cache-duration` tells how much time to keep data in the cache
-- `cache-refresh` tells how much time to poll existing data before they expire
+- `cache-refresh` tells how much time to wait before updating an entry by polling it
-- `cache-refresh-interval` tells how often to check if cached data is about to expire
+- `cache-check-interval` tells how often to check if cached data is about to expire or need an update
 - `cache-persist-file` tells where to store cached data on shutdown and read them back on startup
 - `default-community` tells which community to use when polling samplers